All About Herbs: List of Herbs and Their Uses

 0

-Herbs had been used in our daily life for thousands and thousands of years ago.
-It has various uses in our life, such as seasoning, medicine, fragrance, and many others.
-Many say that Rosemary and thyme are the oldest herbs in the western culture, while bay leaves and holy basil are the oldest known herbs native of India.
-Those who are experts about herbs and their uses know how to use herbs as a home remedy or taste enhancer.
-Learning about which herb can treat your toothache or cold, or headache really helps you with unnecessary rounds at your doctor’s clinic.
+Herbs have been used in our daily lives for thousands and thousands of years.
+It has various uses in our lives, such as seasoning, medicine, fragrance, and many others.
+Many say that Rosemary and thyme are the oldest herbs in Western culture, while bay leaves and holy basil are the oldest known herbs native to India.
+Those who are experts about herbs and their uses know how to use herbs as a home remedy or a taste enhancer.
+Learning about which herbs can treat your toothache or cold, or headache helps you with unnecessary rounds to your doctor’s clinic.

 Benefits of Herbs

-Herbs have many benefits, and it is widely used as natural remedies to heal ailments and prevent diseases from its root.
+Herbs have many benefits, and it is widely used as natural remedies to heal ailments and prevent diseases at their root.
 Nowadays, many practice these holistic medicines and therapies as an alternative to conventional medicine.
-These practices are reiki, aromatherapy, herbals, chiropractic, and naturopathy.
+These practices are Reiki, aromatherapy, herbalism, chiropractic, and naturopathy.
 These treatments do not contain any scientific data, but it has many extraordinary results.
-So despite the lack of scientific data, many individuals believe in the remedies.
-Believing in these practices is not bad but denying or defying everything is not good.
-If you think anything is not going good go to your physician.
+So, despite the lack of scientific data, many individuals believe in the remedies.
+Believing in these practices is not bad, but denying or defying everything is not good.
+If you think anything is not going good, go to your physician.
 These are a kind of home remedies on which you can rely to some extent.

 Herbs and Cooking

 Herbs are mainly grown in temperate regions of the world.
-We often use herb’s leaves and seeds as compliments to many food dishes.
-Fresh leaves are always a go for seasoning; even you can dry it or freeze it for later uses when there is no season-knowing how to dry a herb or how to freeze is a must when you use it regularly.
+We often use herbs’ leaves and seeds as complements to many food dishes.
+Fresh leaves are always a go for seasoning; you can even dry them or freeze them for later use when there is no knowing how to dry a herbs or how to freeze them is a must when you use them regularly.
 Herbs used in cooking have a very intense flavour.
-These flavours come from the oils which are present in the cell walls of the plants.
-When you chop and grind leaves or heat, the cell walls break, releasing their flavour.
+These flavours come from the oils that are present in the cell walls of the plants.
+When you chop and grind leaves or heat them, the cell walls break, releasing their flavour.

-We can plant herbs in our garden, too; even if you live in an apartment, you can try growing it in a pot.
-If you have few different varieties of herbs available in your kitchen garden, it will generally serve the average family’s needs.
-Most of the herbs can proliferate with a very minimum effort.
+We can plant herbs in our garden, too; even if you live in an apartment, you can try growing them in a pot.
+If you have a few different varieties of herbs available in your kitchen garden, it will generally serve the average family’s needs.
+Most of the herbs can proliferate with very minimal effort.
 Some herbs are drought-tolerant, perennials, and annual herbs.
-Most of them are resistant to insects and diseases too and are full of flavour and scent.
+Most of them are resistant to insects and diseases too, and are full of flavour and scent.
 When you plant them in your garden, or you pluck a stem and keep it in your living area, it continues to spread its fragrance all around.
 Apart from its aromas, it has diverse textures, and its attractive shapes and colours will make one’s garden look very appealing.

 Perennial Herbs